Resolving building disputes

 - make sure to date, sign, and keep a copy.

-- who is at fault (if there is a problem)
+- determine who is at fault (if there is defective building work)

 - give a fine to the person who did your building work